 Call for Faculty Mentors

-What is USOAR?
 USOAR is a program that matches first-, second- and transfer undergraduate students who do not have previous significant experience in research with a paid research position funded by the Federal Work Study program and the Center for Undergraduate Excellence.
 Students will spend 5-10 hours per week during the academic year working with their faculty supervisor in research-related tasks or projects.
-USOAR strives to not only introduce students to the enriching experiences surrounding research, but also provide students with the chance to build strong relationships with faculty.
+USOAR strives to not only introduce students to the enriching experiences surrounding research but also provide students with the chance to build strong relationships with faculty.
 Modeled in part on UROP at the University of Michigan, USOAR grew out of pilot project developed in 2013 by the Provost's Office and Student Financial Services, at the request President Sullivan, who sought to increase scholarly paid work opportunities for undergraduate students.

 What makes USOAR distinct?